 Among the mercenaries is Tyr Anasazi, a genetically enhanced human, a Nietzschean

 The personalities of the named characters are complex, more interesting than

 those on board the Enterprise.

-The Andromeda is not just flying around for exploration, it is Captain Hunt
+Andromeda is not just flying around for exploration.

-The tension between himself and Becca, leads to many possible incidents,
+The tension between Hunt and Becca, leads to many possible incidents,

 but the personality of Tyr was probably the most enticing.